Amuruth6/tmdb-movie-data-analysis/README.md

 📊 Key Insights

-Popularity vs Revenue → Higher popularity often leads to higher revenue, but not always.
-Some movies gained popularity but underperformed financially.
+Q1: Do movies with high popularity achive high revenvue?
+More popular movies recieve way more revenue than the less popular movies.

+Q2: What are the most filmed genres in this whole dataset?
-Most Filmed Genres → Drama, Comedy, and Action were the most common genres in the dataset.
+Drama, Comedy and Thriller are the most three filmed genres in total of 5000 movies in our dataset, and that Drama genre is filmed 22.6% of the times on our dataset.

+Q3: Is there a correlation between a movie budget and its revenue?
-Budget vs Revenue Correlation → Strong positive correlation: higher budgets generally result in higher revenues.
+Strong positive correlation: higher budgets generally result in higher revenues.

 🚀 Future Improvements